-I’ve read this book twice, first the normal way, then the audiobook some years later.
-Although I’m a bit undecided about how to rate this (my rating the first time was 4.5 stars, this time 4 stars, but the difference could be for a number of reasons), it turns out my thoughts are very similar.
+I’ve read this book twice, first the normal way, then the audiobook some years later, and it turns out my thoughts are very similar.
 I really liked it, even more than the first book!

 For one thing, I felt the characters in this one were much stronger and had more depth.